 For writers, choosing between a plot-driven or character-driven approach is not just about preference.
 It would determine the structure, voice, and rhythm of their stories.
 Writers who feel pulled toward movement and design may find themselves energized by the architecture of plot.
 Those drawn to texture and interiority may need the looseness of character-driven form.

 Yet, the most affecting works are often those in which the chosen mode deepens the subject.
-When the architecture of a thriller becomes a study of paranoia, or when a quiet, introspective novel sharpens into irrevocable change, the form heightens rather than contains the meaning.
+When the architecture of a thriller becomes a study of paranoia, or when an intimate, introspective novel sharpens into irrevocable change, the form heightens rather than contains the meaning.

 Further Reading